UU Church of Bloomington

 What is your current challenge?

-- Paris Pledge: how to get to “zero”
+- Paris Pledge: how to get to zero carbon emissions by 2040.

-- Getting people involved in actually doing the work (especially grounds)
+- Getting people involved in actually doing the work.

 Our culture, history and geography work to support the status quo.
 It is very difficult to change one’s own habits, even when we know the consequences.
 How do we ask people, even the elderly or sick, to set back thermostats and dress for the season indoors?
 Or ask families with young children to carpool or take a bus instead of automatically getting into their cars when they need or want to go somewhere.

-In the church building: how to reduce our church’s dependence on natural gas, reduce our use of automotives and lower the impact of our building and grounds maintenance.
+In the church building: how to reduce our church’s dependence on natural gas, reduce our use of automobiles and lower the impact of our building and grounds maintenance.

 The Unitarian Universalist Church of Bloomington (UUCB) has a long history of energy consciousness, dating back to 2005 when it started assessing its energy use.
 Indeed, by 2007, the congregation had been certified as a Green Sanctuary by the Unitarian Universalist Association, its national governing body.
 This accomplishment took great effort and focus, and engaged the congregation as a whole in issues of the Earth and environment.
 Since its first professional energy audit in 2008, volunteers and members have undertaken numerous energy-saving measures, from upgrading doors, windows, and lighting as a result of a major fundraiser to adding insulation.
 The congregation’s clergy are deeply committed to care for the Earth.